zzningxp/flask-image-retrieval/README.md

 **flask image retrieval** is an image retrieval framework based on deep  convolutional networks implemented by python , it mainly includes image feature extract part (to form the feature library )and feature retrieval part( search the image accoding to similarity).
 This code has been tested on `ubuntu 14.04 LTS` and `python 2.7`.

-##Install caffe
+##Install Caffe
-I install caffe use `anaconda`, and my caffe is `no-gpu version`.
+The Caffe version in this README is from `anaconda`, and it is configured to a `no-gpu version`.

 ###Install anaconda
 Download the `anaconda` from https://www.continuum.io/downloads, select the `python2.7` version. run to install anaconda
 ```bash
 $ ./Anaconda.sh
 ```
-when install anaconda, many dependencies like below  will be installed automatically:
+When install anaconda, many dependencies like below  will be installed automatically:
   - `flask`:  Alightweight web application framework, this project is based on this web framework.
   - `pandas`: A data analysis package for Python
   - `qt` ,`numpy`,`matplotlib` and so on